 To support analytics, a data cube may accept requests for analysis via WCPS as it that expresses the analytics or by sending code to the server.
 Shipping procedural code to a data cube may be undesirable when considering user friendliness, parallelizability, and security.
 Therefore, some high-level language must be supported where users describe what they want to get, not the detailed algorithm.
 [Baumann 2017]

 ISO IS 9075-15:2018 SQL/MDA (Multi-Dimensional Arrays) adds datacube modeling and querying to the SQL language in a domain-independent manner.

-A Web Processing Service (WPS) may be used to run an analysis tool in the Geospatial Data Cube Service, and return the results to the user.
+A Web Processing Service (WPS) may be used to run an analysis tool in the Geospatial Coverage Data Cube Service, and return the results to the user.
 The WPS processing on the Data Cube can bring the required information to a user, without having to download entire datasets.
 For example, WPS can be used to enable on-the-fly time series analysis and derived products.
 Exposing this functionality through intuitive workflows and reusable, standard interfaces will mean that these services can be consumed and enjoyed by a greater audience.

 Analytics using server-side processing supported by Jupyter notebooks may also be used to perform data cube analytics.
 Further developments are described in Section 11.5.